Kids’ Veggie Fritter Dippers + Snack: Chocolate Pudding

 thick but not dry; add a splash of water

-if necessary. - • Heat a 1⁄3-inch layer of oil in a large,
+- • Heat a 1⁄3-inch layer of oil in a large,

 preferably nonstick, pan over medium-high heat.
 Once oil is shimmering and